 You might think that your baby needs you at the moment and that you’d be a bad parent for wanting some space to clear your head, but you have to understand that your baby needs you at your calm state.
 Else, he won’t feel safe with you.
 Here’s research that shows that babies actually mirror their caregiver’s emotions.

 If you are alone, carefully place your baby in its cradle after ensuring all its needs are met before you step back to calm down.
 If not, ask your partner, relative, neighbor, or nanny to step in for a while.
 You can take a walk, take a warm bath, listen to music, exercise, self-care, meditate or journal, pick up a hobby, anything nonbaby related.

 Tip 3: Sleep

-You would be able to think with a clear head and act more calmly whenever you are faced with another crying baby situation.
+You would think with a clear head and act more calmly whenever you are faced with another crying baby situation.

 Tip 4: Be Patient

-You and your baby are trying to adjust to a lot of changes, you have to give it some time.
+You and your baby are trying to adjust to many changes, and you have to give it some time.
 Most parents begin to feel as though they are not doing enough, and their babies are crying out in rebellion or displeasure.
 That’s not true!
-You are doing the best you can, the fact that you are reading this confirms that you are a great parent.
-Understand that your baby doesn’t hate you, he is more connected and attached to you than you know.
+You are doing the best you can.
+The fact that you are reading this confirms that you are a great parent.
+Understand that your baby doesn’t hate you; he is more connected and attached to you than you know.

 Tip 5: Talk to Someone

 We have to say that this tip is underrated by many.
 Pouring out your emotions and thoughts to someone who cares about you has a powerful effect on your mind.
-You should let someone you trust in, to understand, and help you deal with how you are feeling.
+It would be best to let someone you trust understand and help you deal with how you are feeling.